Shortest Paths in Graphs of Convex Sets: Numerical results

-We construct a random SPP in GCS as follows.
-We set $\cX_s := \{\bzero \in \R^n\}$ and $\cX_t := \{\bone \in \R^n\}$.
-Each of the remaining sets $\cX_v$ is an axis-aligned cube of volume $\Lambda$ with center drawn uniformly at random in $[0,1]^n$.
-Given a number of edges $|\cE|$, we construct the edge set in two steps.
-First we generate multiple $s$-$t$ paths such that each vertex $v \neq s,t$ is traversed exactly by one path.
+We construct an SPP in GCS as follows.
+We set $\cX_s := \{\bzero\}$ and $\cX_t := \{\bone\}$.
+The rest of the sets $\cX_v$ are axis-aligned cubes with volume $\Lambda$ and center drawn uniformly at random in $[0,1]^n$.
+Given a number $|\cE|$ of edges, we construct the edge set in two steps.
+First we generate multiple $s$-$t$ paths such that every vertex $v \neq s,t$ is traversed exactly by one path.
 These are determined via a random partition of the set $\cV - \{s, t\}$: the number of sets in the partition (number of paths) is drawn uniformly from the interval $[1, |\cV| - 2]$, and also the number of vertices in each set (length of each path) is a uniform random variable.
-Secondly, we enlarge the edge set by drawing edges uniformly at random from the set $\{(u,v) \in \cV^2 : u \neq v \}$ until a desired cardinality $|\cE|$ is reached.
-We use the following nominal parameters: $n = 4$ dimensions, $|\cE|=100$ edges, $|\cV| = 50$ vertices, and a volume $\Lambda = 0.01$ for the regions $\cX_v$.
-To give an idea of what these problems look like, the projection onto two dimensions of an instance generated using these parameters is shown in Figure~\ref{fig:random_instance}.
+Then we extend the edge set by drawing edges uniformly at random from the set $\{(u,v) \in \cV^2 : v \neq s, u \neq t, u \neq v \}$ until a desired cardinality $|\cE|$ is reached.
+As edge lengths we consider the Euclidean distance~\eqref{eq:2norm} and the Euclidean distance squared~\eqref{eq:2norm_squared}, which both make our formulation~\eqref{eq:micp} a mixed-integer SOCP.

-As edge lengths, we consider the Euclidean distance~\eqref{eq:2norm} and the Euclidean distance squared~\eqref{eq:2norm_squared} (that both lead to an MISOCP).
-For each edge length, we first solve $100$ random instances with nominal parameters.
-Then we consider four subgroups of the parameters, and, for each subgroup, we multiply the value of the parameters in it by $5$, and we solve another $100$ random instances.
-Table~\ref{table:large_scale} shows the statistics of these trials: the two groups of columns report the median and maximum of the \emph{relaxation gap} (defined as the cost gap between the MICP and its relaxation, normalized by the MICP cost) and of the MICP solution time.